 Initiate Auth

-Initiates sign-in for a user in the Amazon Cognito user directory
+Declares an authentication flow and initiates sign-in for a user in the Amazon Cognito user directory¶

 Amazon Cognito doesn't evaluate Identity and Access Management (IAM) policies in requests for this API operation.
 For this operation, you can't use IAM credentials to authorize requests, and you can't grant IAM permissions in policies.
 For more information about authorization models in Amazon Cognito, see Using the Amazon Cognito user pools API and user pool endpoints.